eirini-zormpa/sandwich-survey/README.md

 ## In this repository you will find:
 - A csv file which is used to log a new sandwich that is not currently in the sandwich database
-- A instructions file which explains features of this csv file
+- An instructions file which explains features of this csv file
 - A recipe file containing recipes for the example sandwiches
 - A FAQ file for the app